SplatPainter: Interactive Authoring of 3D Gaussians from 2D Edits via Test-Time Training: Method

 where the goal is for $f_W$ to learn to reconstruct the value from the key for pairs drawn from the test sample.
 Once adapted, the module processes queries from the same sample to produce the final output $o = f_W(q)$.
 This mechanism separates stable, general knowledge (slow weights) from instance-specific adaptation (fast weights).

 \textbf{Gaussian Refinement via TTT.} Our refinement module is a deep transformer composed of a series of blocks, where each block contains a TTT layer followed by a feedforward network (MLP), as illustrated in Fig.~\ref{fig:pipeline}.
+Details of the network architecture are shown in \cref{fig:pipeline ttt}.
 Within each TTT layer, the model first adapts to the user's edit and then applies this adaptation in parallel to both the image and the voxel latents.

 First, the fast weights $W$ of the mapping network $f_W$ are updated.
 The set of image tokens from all new user views, $X_{img} = \{x_i\}$, are projected into key and value vectors using frozen (slow) projection heads, $W_k$ and $W_v$: